The Palestine National Library, the Azhar Library, and the "National Cultural Center" were destroyed by the Israel military.

 Palestine National Library

-While we were able to find a number of reports concerning the destruction of the Said al-Mishal Centre in August 2018, as well as several images showing the aftermath of that attack (including the image featured on the right-hand side of this meme), our search for news reports about the destruction of the Palestine National Library or the Azhar Library were less successful.
+While we were able to find a number of reports concerning the destruction of the Said al-Mishal Centre in August 2018, as well as several images showing the aftermath of that attack (including the image featured on the right-hand side of this meme), our search for news reports about the destruction of the Palestine National Library were less successful.

 The claim that Israel destroyed the “Palestine National Library” likely refers to a July 2018 bombing at a Hamas training facility in Gaza.
 YnetNews reported that the five-story, unfinished building, which sat on a network of tunnels, had originally been planned as a national library: